IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hypershift.md

 ## Setup Ansible Vault for Management Cluster Credentials
 ### Overview
-* Creating an encrypted file for storing Management Cluster Credentials.
+* Creating an encrypted file for storing Management Cluster Credentials and other passwords.
 ### Steps:
 * The ansible-vault create command is used to create the encrypted file.
 * Create an encrypted file in playbooks directory and set the Vault password ( Below command will prompt for setting Vault password).